zhouyan8603/Betting-Arbitrage/README.md

 * SportsInteraction
 * WagerWeb
 * 5Dimes

-though it can easily be modified to include:
+It can also easily be modified to include:
 * Bodog
 * Sportsbetting
 * SBR Sportsbook